🦀 CrabGlamp Docs

 • You want full control.
 Root access, custom networking, GPU instances, any OS, any tools.

 • You want more compute per dollar.
-A $48/mo Hetzner box gets you 8 vCPU, 16 GB RAM, 160 GB NVMe.
-That’s 4x the compute of a Coconut Crab for 60% of the price.
+A $48/mo Hetzner box gets you 8 vCPU, 16 GB RAM, 160 GB NVMe — 4x a Coconut Crab for 60% of the price.

-• You enjoy ops work (or at least don’t mind it).
-Patching, backups, SSL certs, firewall rules — these are your problem.
+• You don’t mind ops.
+Patching, backups, SSL certs, firewall rules — your problem now.

 • You need multiple services.
-Run databases, message queues, monitoring — things that don’t fit in a single-purpose dev VM.
+Databases, message queues, monitoring — things that don’t fit in a single-purpose dev VM.

 • You want managed LLM keys.
-Setting up and managing API keys across providers is real work that CrabGlamp eliminates.
+Setting up API keys across providers is real work.

-• You value your time over raw cost.
-The VPS is cheaper per spec, but the setup time and ongoing maintenance aren’t free.
+• You’d rather just build things.
+The VPS is cheaper per spec, but the setup and maintenance aren’t free.

 How CrabGlamp compares to other cloud dev environments